-Bev was born on October 1, 1962, in Saskatoon, Saskatchewan, Canada.
-She started writing poetry when she was seven, modeling after her mom who also wrote poetry.
-She later went on to write short stories and then novels.
+In terms of writing, Bev started making poetry when she was seven, following her mom who also wrote poetry.
+Bev later went on to write short stories and then novels.

 And washes the windowpanes.